 Many of the items on the Amazon list are available at your local Tractor Supply and are less expensive in their store.

-Bun should be offered fresh vegetables daily such as lettuce and parsley (focus on leafy greens, but again do your research!
+Buns should be offered fresh vegetables daily such as leafy lettuce (focus on leafy greens, but again do your research!
 Spinach is high in calcium and can upset their urinary tract, for example).
 Fruit can be given as treats, such as strawberries.
 Carrots should be given sparingly as they are high in sugar and can lead to a diabetic rabbit.
 Avoid beans and breads.

 Rabbits are susceptible to severe digestive issues.
 It is recommended that you familiarize yourself with GI stasis and keep Oxbow Critical Care on hand for emergencies, as well as probiotics (see Amazon list).

-Rabbits should not be bathed.
-They will bathe themselves.
+Rabbits should not be bathed (in general- there are medical exemptions).
+They will bathe themselves for daily care.
 We groom/brush our rabbits weekly to prevent mats, especially on their underside.
-We also trim their nails regularly.
+This also keeps hair shedding down and prevents them from swallowing too much.
+We trim their nails regularly.

 Rabbits love to chew and often do so to wear down their teeth, which can become overgrown.
 They also chew for fun!
 There are many great chew items available in stores such as willow sticks, apple sticks, etc. Some outdoor branches are safe as well, such as maple.
 Avoid pine shavings, pinecones, and fresh pine.
 These are TOXIC.